What is a Co-Occurring Disorder?

 When dual diagnosis occurs, either the mental health condition or the addiction may develop first.
 All cases of co-occurring disorder are unique.

 That said, it is still possible to create an individualized treatment plan for co-occurring disorder with typically favorable outcomes.
-Ideally, the same forms of treatment that work for addiction – MAT and psychotherapy – are also effective for the treatment of most mental health conditions.
+Ideally, the same forms of treatment that work for addiction – medication assisted treatment (MAT) and psychotherapy – are also effective for the treatment of most mental health conditions.

 An image of someone wondering "what is a co-occurring disorder"